Introducing Amplify, a new Globe and Mail newsletter aimed at highlighting female voices

-Over the past year, the audience team at The Globe and Mail has been looking for ways to highlighting voices.
+Over the past year, the audience team at The Globe and Mail has been looking for ways to highlight voices.
 We ran focus groups with hundreds of Canadians, collected data and accepted feedback from countless readers and non-readers alike.
 Now, we feel we are ready to launch a new newsletter, Amplify.

 Amplify is about inspiring and challenging our readers while highlighting the voices, opinions and insights of women at The Globe and Mail.